sampsyo/cs6120/content/blog/2019-10-23-global-value-numbering/index.md

 ## Global value numbering

-There are two main approaches to global value numbering, as described in [Value Numbering][], Briggs, Cooper, and Simpson, 1997, both of which ultimately require input code in SSA form.
+There are two main approaches to global value numbering, as described in ["Value Numbering"][], Briggs, Cooper, and Simpson, 1997, both of which ultimately require input code in SSA form.
 Hash-based techniques, like those used in local value numbering, hash operations and find redundant values by comparing to previously hashed operations.
 Partitioning algorithms, on the other hand, divide all operations into equivalence classes.